YoussefNabil77/mnist-cnn-21models/README.md

 ## 📄 Report

-A full report (`report.pdf`) is included in this repository.
+A full report is included in this repository.
 It contains:
 - Accuracy and loss graphs
 - Architecture comparison
 - Training time analysis